-- On a touchscreen, use a pinch gesture to change the scale of the trace for large increments. - For small increments, select the Plus (+) button or Minus (-) button to adjust the - Use the scroll wheel on a mouse to adjust the variable gain. - Use the Reset icon () to remove variable gain adjustments.
+- On a touchscreen, pinch to change the scale of the trace for large increments. - For single increments, select the Plus (+) button or Minus (-) button to adjust the gain. - Use the scroll wheel on a mouse to adjust the variable gain.